Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 key steps of the identity management lifecycle process, including provisioning, access changes, and deprovisioning

 This first stage will begin with a moment when a user has first been identified in the organization's HR system, typically upon a hiring or onboarding event.
 This is the moment the ILM platform has been activated, creating a digital identity with a unique user identifier.
-The user identification is more than just a username; it maps the user to a business role, job function, and department, as well as whatever additional contextual attributes are needed to make intelligent access decisions.
+This identity is more than a username; it maps the user to a business role, job function, department, and other contextual attributes required for access decisions.
 At this stage, the system provisions what are sometimes referred to as "Birthright Access."

 As users progress through their tenure at an organization, their roles often change.
 They may join new teams, receive promotions, transfer departments, or take on temporary assignments.
 Each of these scenarios creates new access requirements while also removing others.
 If the access landscape is not actively managed, we can quickly find ourselves with overprivileged users and exposure to risk.

 Real-World Example: When a sales representative is promoted to regional sales manager, their permissions to an RBAC system would change automatically.
-They now have access to more advanced analytics dashboards, regional sales data, while access to the entry-level sales tools may be taken away (so they could not confuse their regional role with the national role).
+They gain access to advanced analytics dashboards and regional sales data, while access to entry-level sales tools is revoked.

 This phase covers the fluid middle ground where users require temporary access, special rights, or entitlements for project-based needs.
 It is also frequently where things start to go awry.
 Without strong controls over the lifecycle of access, users can build up access rights over time, a phenomenon known as "Access Creep."